-- Express a few drops of breast milk onto the inside rim of the nipple shield.
+- Express a few drops of breast milk onto the inside brim of the nipple shield.
 This will help the shield to stick and prevent movement.

 - Express some breast milk into the tip of the shield.

-- Turn the brim of the nipple shield outwards.
-Place the nipple shield over the nipple and onto the breast.
+- Stretch the brim of the nipple shield outwards and place the nipple shield over the nipple and onto the breast.

 - Hold the edges of the shield in place with your fingers.
 Point the crown of the nipple shield at the baby’s nose and encourage the baby to open their mouth wide.

 It’s important to learn how to use a nipple shield properly and it usually requires a face-to-face consultation with a health professional such as a lactation consultant or breastfeeding counsellor.
 This helps ensure your baby is well attached with the nipple shield and you know how to tell if your baby is getting enough breastmilk through it.

 - Then, wash in hot, soapy water, removing all milky residue.